If a Tree Falls, Who Pays?

-If the fallen tree blocks a path to your front door or driveway, then many homeowners policies would pay for removal.
-Generally, the maximum coverage is around $500.
+If the fallen tree blocks a path to your front door or driveway, then many homeowner's policies would pay for removal, subject to a smaller limit (i.e., $1000).

 If the tree simply falls in the middle of your yard, your policy likely wouldn’t cover it.
-Unless the fallen tree damaged insured property, there is no loss to file a claim for.
+Unless the fallen tree damaged insured property, there is likely no coverage or very limited coverage.

 Most policies offer limited coverage for trees that have fallen due to fire, lightning, explosion, theft, vandalism, malicious mischief or aircraft.
-Amounts and exclusions will vary, so it’s important to read your policy and check with your broker if you have any questions.
+Amounts and exclusions will vary, so it’s important to read your policy and work with your claims adjuster.

 TrueNorth has you covered

 Hopefully, your trees grow and endure.
-In the event that they fall, it’s important to know that you’re covered.
-Contact TrueNorth today to make sure that you have sufficient coverage for whatever might blow your way.
-As always, TrueNorth is happy to assist you by providing comprehensive insurance and financial solutions for both home and business.
+If they fall, it’s important to know that you’re covered.
+As always, TrueNorth is happy to assist you by providing comprehensive insurance and financial solutions for both your home and business.
 Visit www.iTrueNorth.com or call (319) 739-1277 for an insurance quote to help safeguard the things that matter most to you.